 Piazza Navona is grand and spectacular, a dream for sightseeing, the streets around it are the famous small cobbled streets Rome is so famous for (you are not too far from the Pantheon here) and you also have the lively area of Campo de’ Fiori which mixes historical interest with a plethora of restaurants and wine bar that will have you spoilt for choice!

 This is where people come for the Italian equivalent of tapas, a glass of wine and lazy chats on some of the best rooftop bar terraces during the summer months.

-If you are coming to Rome and what you are looking for is easy, lazy people-watching in amazing surroundings and with good food, this is the place to be.
+If you are coming to Rome and you are looking for easy, lazy people-watching in amazing surroundings and with good food, this is the place to be.

 This is a gorgeous area, very well located to see most sites (it is in between the Vatican and the Colosseum) and the only downside is that it gets busy at night and therefore rooms can be noisy.

 Opt for double glazed windows or upscale hotel promising quiet rooms.

 You can find my selection of the best hotels near Piazza Navona here.

 The best place to stay in Rome for old Rome charm: Monti

 - Cobbled streets